GOkwori/AccountSphere/README.md

 ### Role-Based Access Control

-The application employs Role-Based Access Control (RBAC) to manage user permissions and ensure that only authorized users can access certain functionalities.
+The application employs Role-Based Access Control (RBAC) to manage user permissions and ensure that only authorised users can access certain functionalities.
 This approach enhances security by limiting access to sensitive operations based on the user's role within the system.

 #### `Roles Defined`
 - **Administrator:** Has the highest level of access, including managing users, groups, products, accounts, and news items.